A guide for UK businesses interested in selling goods and services in Germany.

 If you don’t have a high level of fluency in business German, you may wish to use local representation.
 Options include using an agent, distributor or wholesaler.

-Setting up a business entity in Germany
+Setting up a company or office in Germany

 You must register a new business entity at the public commercial register (Handelsregister) and the local trade office (Gewerbe Ordnungsamt).